 Plus-size sleepers weigh more than 230 pounds.
 They need a firmer mattress for even support without the risk of sagging.

 Perks like sleep trials, return policies, and warranties are offered by mattress companies to reassure customers of a sound purchase.

 A sleep trial is an in-home trial period, lasting between 90-120 nights.
 Customers can try a new mattress within the comfort of their own home without pressure to buy from over-eager salesmen.
 Some mattress companies require customers to keep the mattress at least 30 days to “break-in” the bed.
-If the customer doesn’t like the mattress, most mattress companies will pick up and donate the bed before issuing a full refund.
+If the customer doesn’t like the mattress, most mattress companies will issue a full refund.